The Manometer is a “Must Have” in Every Fireplace Technician’s Toolkit

-The manometer is used to read the gas supply inlet pressure and outlet manifold pressure.
+Fireplace manometer testing is a must have when reading the gas supply inlet pressure and outlet manifold pressure.
 These pressures are standard requirements for gas appliance manufacturers in the design and function of gas appliances to operate properly.

 Manufacturers supply a range of pressures for the appliance to function and operate safely.
 This range is 7″ WC maximum inlet for Natural Gas with a minimum 5.5″ WC.
 Propane Gas is maximum 14″ WC inlet pressure and a minimum pressure of 10″WC.